Request a Free Consultation

 Even if you are not taken to the hospital, it is crucial to see a doctor immediately after leaving the accident scene.
 Some injuries may have delayed symptoms, plus medical records will strengthen the link between your injuries and the collision.

-Consult a Philadelphia bus accident lawyer as soon as possible for assistance in determining liability.
+Consult a Philadelphia bus accident attorney as soon as possible for assistance in determining liability.
 They can guide you through every aspect of your claim, helping you understand your rights and responsibilities.